marcoparello/CTF-Writeups/UIUCTF-2024/OSINT/Night.md

 ![](../images/night-part-1.png)

-I downloaded `chal.jpg` onto my computer, and opened it with my image viewer:
+I downloaded `chal.jpg` onto my computer, and opened it with my computer's image viewer:

 ![](../images/night-part-2.png)

-With any location-based OSINT challenge, I like to use `geospy.ai`.
+With any location-based OSINT challenge, I like to use `GeoSpy.ai`.
 It's a great way to get an idea of where to look.
-So, I inputted `chal.jpg` into geospy.ai:
+So, I inputted `chal.jpg` into GeoSpy.ai:

 ![](../images/night-part-3.png)